skillstrainer/docs/api-work-partner.md

     }
     ```

-### Enrol user in a course
+### Enrol user in a paid course

-Enrolling a user in a course requires a coupon code which will be provided by SkillsTrainer.
+Enrolling a user in a paid course requires a coupon code which will be provided by SkillsTrainer.

 - Endpoint: **/apply_coupon**
 - Method: **POST**